shakfu/py-js/README.md

 ### Using Self-contained Python Externals in a Standalone

-If you have downloaded the [0.1 Release](https://github.com/shakfu/py-js/releases/tag/0.1) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.
+If you have downloaded any pre-build externals from [releases](https://github.com/shakfu/py-js/releases) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.

-As a first step, test whether the two externals work ok in a standalone: first build `py-js/patchers/py_test_standalone.maxpat` as a standalone application using Max then open it: you should see that the `py` external is working fine, yet the `pyjs` part of the test gives an error.

-Dependending on your build choice, this may be may or may be fixable.
-Python3 external types which are not 'isolated' (see the [build variations](#build-variations) section) cannot be loaded at the same time.
-So for example, if you build a `shared-ext` `py.mxo` and `pyjs.mxo`, they will not work together in the same patch, but if you built a `shared-pkg` variations of the same two externals they should work fine without issues.
+As a side note: to release externals in a standalone they must be codesigned and notarized.
+To this end, there are scripts in `py-js/source/py/scripts` to make this a little easier.

+### py.mxo

+If you included `py.mxo` as an external in your standalone, then you should have no issue as Max will install it automatically during its build-as-standalone process.

+You can test if it works without issues by building either of these two example patcher documents, included in `py-js/patchers`, as a max standalone:

+1. `py_test_standalone_info_py.maxpat`

+2. `py_test_standalone_only_py.maxpat`

+Open the resulting standalone and test that the `py` object works as expected.

+To demonstrate the above, a pre-built standalone that was built using exactly the same steps as above is in the releases section: `py_test_standalone_demo.zip`.

+### pyjs.mxo

+If you included `pyjs.mxo` as an external in your standalone, then you it may be a litte more involved:

+You can test first if it works without issues by building the following patcher, included in `py-js/patchers`, as a max standalone:

+- `pyjs_test_standalone_only_pyjs.maxpat`

+Open the resulting standalone and test that the `pyjs` object works as expected.
+If it doesn't then try the following workaround:

-No to fix a sometime recurrent issue where the standalone build algorithm doesn't pick up `pyjs.mxo`: If you look inside the built standalone bundle, `py_test_standalone.app`, you find that the `py.mxo` external has been copied into the `py_test_standalone.app/Contents/Resources/C74/externals` folder but not `pyjs.mxo`.
+To fix a sometimes recurrent issue where the standalone build algorithm doesn't pick up `pyjs.mxo`: if you look inside the built standalone bundle, `pyjs_test_standalone.app/Contents/Resources/C74/externals` you will not find `pyjs.mxo`.
 This is likely a bug in Max 8 but easily resolved.
-Fix it by manually by copying the `pyjs.mxo` external into this folder and then copy the `javascript` and `jsextensions` folders from the root of the `py-js` project and place them into the `py_test_standalone.app/Contents/Resources/C74` folder.
-Now re-run the standalone app again and now the `pyjs` external should work (subject to the caveats above).
-Incidentally, If anyone knows of some scripting at the standalone build step to automate the manual fix above it woulld be greatly appreciated.
+Fix it by manually copying the `pyjs.mxo` external into this folder and then copy the `javascript` and `jsextensions` folders from the root of the `py-js` project and place them into the `pyjs_test_standalone.app/Contents/Resources/C74` folder.
+Now re-run the standalone app again and now the `pyjs` external should work.
+If anyone knows of some scripting at the standalone build step to automate the manual fix above it woulld be greatly appreciated.

-To demonstrate the above, a pre-built standalone that was built using exactly the same steps as above is in the releases section: `py_test_standalone_demo.zip`.

-Note: it would normally be considered redundant to install two different python3 externals in your project.
-Nontheless, it's good to demonstrate that they can be used together if required.

-As a side note: if there is a need to codesign / notarize the standalone, there are scripts in `py-js/source/py/scripts` to make this a little easier.
-Alternatively, you can check out a [sister project](https://github.com/shakfu/maxutils)  which also aims to make this less painful.

 Please read on for further details about what the py-js externals can do.